TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

     * *Soulbound* - causes the armor to remain in the inventory on death
     * *Thorns* - causes attackers to sometimes take damage
     * *Respiration* - Helmet upgrade - Decreases rate of air consumption underwater
+    * *The One Probe* - Helmet upgrade - Compatibility, grants access to the One Probe UI while wearing
     * *Haste* - Chestplate upgrade - Increases mining speed of held tool
     * *Power* - Chestplate upgrade - Increases attack damage of held tool
     * *Experienced* - Leggings upgrade - Increases experience gained